omniosorg/omniosorg.github.io/_docs/info/bhyve_kvm_brand.md

 Debian OS following a few steps from the uefi shell, get the OS up, then copy a file in place and run update-grub.

-# exit from the Uefi Shell
+1.  exit from the UEFI Shell
 ```terminal
 Shell> exit
 ```